JIPiration/JIPiration/README.md

 ### Hi there 👋

-Hi, I'm Jongil, a passionate self-taught Machine learning engineer from Korea.
+Hi, I'm Jongil, a passionate self-taught Machine learning engineer from Korea.<br>
 I HOPE TO INSPIRE THE OTHERS FOR GOOD.

 ### Machine Learing Engineer